mklan/crecorder/README.md

 # crecorder

-record canvas to gif or webm
+Record canvas to gif or webm!

-this service wraps ccapture.js functionality to enable importing using modules and simple usage on the fly
+This service wraps ccapture.js functionality to enable importing using modules and simple usage on the fly.

 ## Example